Session Introduction

 $2.7B

-in global AML fines in 2023 — regulators are now beginning to scrutinise the AI and model-based systems behind compliance decisions, not just the outcomes
+in global AML fines in 2024 — regulators are scrutinising the AI and model-based systems behind compliance decisions, not just the outcomes

 Familiar Patterns: